Table of Contents

 - Recreational Drug Use: An individual occasionally uses drugs in social settings.

-- Regular Drug Use: An individual’s drug use draws him or her away family and friends, and he or she is concerned about losing access to drugs.
+- Regular Drug Use: An individual’s drug use draws him or her away from family and friends, and he or she is concerned about losing access to drugs.

 - Drug Addiction: An individual builds drug tolerance and abandons previous interests and relationships.